Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

 After suppressing the Granada Revolt, the Kingdom of Spain refocused on its direct struggle with the Ottoman Empire.
-During the Ottoman attacks on Cyprus in the early years of the 1570–1573 Ottoman-Venetian War, the Holy Alliance established between the Kingdom of Spain and its dependencies and Venice on 25 May 1571 could not prevent the Ottomans from capturing Famagusta and completing the conquest of Cyprus, but it did manage to inflict a major defeat on the Ottoman navy at the Battle of Lepanto on 7 October 1571 (Spain contributed 49 galleys to the Allied navy in the battle).
-The Ottomans, who had completely rebuilt their navy, set out for the Mediterranean under the command of Kılıç Ali Pasha in the summer of 1572, but did not engage in a major battle with the Allied navy, to which the Spanish also contributed 55 galleys.
+During the Ottoman attacks on Cyprus in the early years of the 1570–1573 Ottoman–Venetian War, the Holy Alliance—established between the Kingdom of Spain, its dependencies, and Venice on 25 May 1571—could not prevent the Ottomans from capturing Famagusta and completing the conquest of Cyprus.
+However, the kingdom inflicted a major defeat on the Ottoman Navy at the Battle of Lepanto on 7 October 1571.
+(Spain contributed 49 galleys to the Allied navy in the battle.)
+Subsequently, the Spanish–Venetian coalition developed contacts with Greek dissidents, planning a possible liberation of the Peloponnese.
+The Ottomans, who had completely rebuilt their navy, set out for the Mediterranean under the command of Kılıç Ali Pasha in the summer of 1572; however, they engaged in no major battle with the Allied navy, to which the Spanish contributed 55 galleys.

-During these years, another attempt at rapprochement with the Persians was done, as the Holy League prepared an embassy in 1572 to inform Shah Tahmasp I about the defeat of the Ottoman army at the Battle of Lepanto and propose renewing the Habsburg-Persian alliance to fight against the Turks.
-Also, Íñigo López de Mendoza, viceroy of the Kingdom of Naples (through an Armenian messenger named John the Baptist) sent gifts to the Persian monarch on behalf of the King of Spain, with an offer of friendship.
-The Shah responded positively and sent John the Baptist himself and a Persian emissary with his reply, full of gifts for Philip II.
-However, after Tahmasp I fell seriously ill in 1574 and died two years later, such plans could not be realized when a civil war broke out in Persia (which the Turks took advantage of by invading Iran in 1578).
+During this period, another attempt was made toward rapprochement with the Persians: the Holy League prepared an embassy in 1572 to inform Shah Tahmasp I about the defeat of the Ottoman army at the Battle of Lepanto, and to propose renewing the Habsburg–Persian alliance to fight against the Turks.
+In addition, Íñigo López de Mendoza, viceroy of the Kingdom of Naples, sent gifts to the Persian monarch on behalf of the King of Spain (via an Armenian messenger named John the Baptist), with an offer of friendship.
+The Shah responded positively; he sent John the Baptist and a Persian emissary with his reply, containing many gifts for Philip II.
+However, after Tahmasp I fell seriously ill in 1574 and died two years later, these plans could not be realized when civil war broke out in Persia.
+(The Turks took advantage of this war by invading Persia in 1578.)